-And Nashville, Tennessee’s Metro Animal Care and Control (MACC) hopes Nashvillians won’t overlook adoptable adult dogs this Adopt a Dog Month, so they are offering a $25 adoption fee discount for all dogs one year or older.
+Nashville, Tennessee’s Metro Animal Care and Control (MACC) hopes that Nashvillians won’t overlook adoptable adult dogs this Adopt a Dog Month, so they are offering a $25 adoption fee discount for all dogs one year or older.

-And, with a little help from Grammy Award-winner and founder of Nashville animal rescue organization Bonaparte’s Retreat, Emmylou Harris, the MACC is also promoting their dark-furred doggies in the month of October.
+With a little help from Grammy Award-winner and founder of Nashville animal rescue organization Bonaparte’s Retreat, Emmylou Harris, the MACC is also promoting their dark-furred doggies in the month of October.
 In addition to the adult dog adoption fee discount, the first 15 people who adopt a big black dog from the MACC shelter will also receive a limited edition CD from Emmylou Harris.
 This special album includes her song “Big Black Dog,” which Harris wrote for her black Labrador Retriever, Bella, whom she adopted from the MACC.